 In Solution Explorer, expand the Inputs node and double-click Output.json.

-In Output Alias, enter output.
+For Output Alias, enter output.
 For Sink, select SQL Database.

 Stream Analytics query

-Introduction to the Stream Analytics query language
+Introduction to Stream Analytics query language

-Look at the Stream Analytics query that answers this question:
+Let's look at the Stream Analytics query that answers this question:

 SELECT TollId, System.Timestamp AS WindowEnd, COUNT(*) AS Count FROM EntryStream TIMESTAMP BY EntryTime GROUP BY TUMBLINGWINDOW(minute, 3), TollId